Assisi Diocesan Museum: Cloister

 The cloister (11th century) is surrounded by old portico with arches and capitals, and has at its center a well from the Roman era, known as the pozzo della Mensa.

 Diocesan room

 This room houses objects from the churches and monuments of the diocesan territory.
 Of special interest is the work of Matteo da Gualdo.

 Confraternity room

 This room contains objects from the oratories of the confraternities of Assisi and a few processional banners, the oldest of which dates to 1378 and belonged to the Confraternity of St. Francis of the Stigmata.
 The frescoes in this room recount the story of Christ's passion, and were removed from the oratory of the Confraternity of San Rufinuccio and were painted by Puccio Capanna and Pace di Bartolo.
-Of particular historical interest is the banner painted by Orazio Riminaldi (1593-1630) for the Confraternity of Santa Caterina that depicts on one side the martyrdome of St. Catherine and on the other side the figures of St. James and St. Anthony the Abbot.
+Of particular historical interest is the banner painted by Orazio Riminaldi (1593-1630) for the Confraternity of Santa Caterina that depicts on one side the martyrdom of St. Catherine and on the other side the figures of St. James and St. Anthony the Abbot.